La Poule aux œufs d'or: Broadcast information of second version

-The second version has been broadcast on the TVA Network, Wednesdays at 7:30pm (7:00pm until January 2006 and since August 2018) from September 8, 1993.
+The second version has been broadcast on the TVA Network, Wednesdays at 7:30 p.m.
+(7:00 p.m. until January 2006 and since August 2018) from September 8, 1993.
 It is a Loto-Québec game, and has been hosted by Guy Mongrain since inception, with Yves Corbeil (before July 2006) and Gino Chouinard (since August 2006) substituting for Mongrain during his absences, and assisted by Claudia Ébacher and Anouk Meunier (Julie Naud and Lyne Laramée before July 2007).

 After Mongrain retired in June 2018, Julie Houle and Sébastien Benoît became the two hosts, with Richard Turcotte being the announcer.
 Mongrain's last show was a special show marking the show's 25th anniversary, which featured a fourth game (as opposed to the usual three) alongside clips from the archives and special interviews.

 The show offers a progressive jackpot as its grand prize (shown on set as le gros lot).
 It starts at $150,000, in Canadian dollars, and increases by $25,000 for each week not won.

 Three games are played every episode, with two players per game (six players per show).
 The contestants all won their way onto the show by scratching off three 'TELE' symbols in its namesake scratch lottery game.